 |Semester 1||Albany||Face to face|

 - Details for undergraduate courses

-- Level 1 complementary unit in the Physiology; Psychological Science; Exercise and Health; Sport Science; Data Science; Anatomy and Human Biology; Chemistry; Psychology major sequences
+- Level 1 complementary unit in the Physiology; Psychological Science; Exercise and Health; Sport Science; Data Science; Anatomy and Human Biology; Chemistry; Psychology; Sport Science, Exercise and Health major sequences

 - Category A broadening unit for Bachelor of Arts and Bachelor of Science students where relevant according to the broadening requirements for each student

 - Level 1 additional unit in the Data Science second major sequence

 - This unit gives students a solid understanding of the fundamentals of the mathematics needed by all Science and Business students.
 The topics in this unit are number systems, fractions and decimals, algebra, solution of equations, factoring, rational expressions, exponents and radicals, quadratic equations, functions, graphs of functions, applications of linear and quadratic functions, exponential and logarithm functions and their applications.